DaveBatton/Objective-C-Style-Guide/ReadMe.md

 - (void)somethingDidHappen:(NSNotification *)notif
 ```

 Always use consistent names.
-A property that does the same thing in two different classes shouldnt be called postDictionary in one class and updateDictionary in another class.
+A property that does the same thing in two different classes shouldn't be called postDictionary in one class and updateDictionary in another class.
 Use the same variable or property names used in the Cocoa libraries when appropriate.

 ###### RIGHT:
 ```objective-c